University of the Basque Country

-It has campuses over the three provinces of the autonomous community: Biscay Campus (in Leioa, Bilbao, Portugalete and Barakaldo), Gipuzkoa Campus (in San Sebastián and Eibar), and Álava Campus in Vitoria-Gasteiz.
+It has campuses over the three provinces of the autonomous community: Bizkaia Campus (in Leioa, Bilbao, Portugalete and Barakaldo), Gipuzkoa Campus (in San Sebastián and Eibar), and Alava Campus in Vitoria-Gasteiz.
 It stands out as the main research institution in the Basque Country, carrying out 90% of the basic research carried out in that territory and benefiting from the good industrial environment in the region.

+The current rector is Joxerramon Bengoetxea, full professor of philosophy and law, since 2024.

 History

 Although there have been numerous institutes of learning in the Basque Country over the centuries, starting with the Universidad Sancti Spiritus de Oñati, it was not until the 20th century that serious efforts were made to create an official university for the Basque people.
 The first of these opened its doors in Bilbao in 1938, largely thanks to the zeal of the Basque president (lehendakari) at the time, José Antonio Aguirre, an alumnus of the University of Deusto.
 However, this was during the Spanish Civil War, and an inopportune moment to open a centre of learning.
 The northwest of the Basque region mostly sided with the Republican movement at this time, earning the wrath of General Francisco Franco.
-Thus, when Franco's armies entered Bilbao on the 19th of June 1937, the fledgling university was shut down.
+Thus, when Franco's armies entered Bilbao on 19 June 1937, the fledgling university was shut down.

 It was not until 1968 that another university in the Basque region was founded.
 In this year, the University of Bilbao was opened.
 In 1972, the Leioa premises were finished.
 They were in a remote place among cultivated fields.
 As in the case of the Somosaguas campus of the Complutense University of Madrid, the dictatorial authorities wanted to keep the rebellious students away from urban areas.
 In 1977, additional campuses sprang up in Álava and Gipuzkoa.
 Finally, in 1980, the university was officially designated to be the University of the Basque Country.

 As of 2005, 78 different degrees are offered, and the university's 48,000 students can choose from more than 1,300 subjects of study.
 One can study 90% of the courses in the Basque language.
 The university is now recognised as one of the foremost in Spain, both in terms of the number of degrees offered and the quality of the typical degree awarded.

-In 2009 the UPV/EHU project "Euskampus", was labeled as "Campus of International Excellence", highest quality award by the Spanish Minister of Education.
+In 2009 the EHU project "Euskampus", was labeled as "Campus of International Excellence", highest quality award by the Spanish Minister of Education.
 The project has been designed with the aggregation of two important international players: Tecnalia Research and Innovation Corporation and Donostia International Physics Center Foundation.